jtquach1/Quiz-React/README.md

 * React Native .js: Udemy (paid tutorial)
     - Why: To learn the basics of React Native, for Android and iOS development, and Hooks for passing props from a parent component to a child component.
 The tutorial also emphasizes a function programming style by using the `const` keyword instead of `var`, `let` in object-oriented programming.
     - Link to course: https://www.udemy.com/course/the-complete-react-native-and-redux-course/
+### Detailed overview of app code
+Hierarchy of React Native code:
+- A